Modern Air Transport: Transpolar flights

-The operation of two round-the-world transpolar luxury charter flights in 1968 and 1970, respectively, arguably ranks as Modern Air's greatest achievement.
+Modern Air operated two round-the-world transpolar luxury charter flights in 1968 and 1970.

 Polar Byrd I

-On 22 November 1968, the first of these saw CV-990A N5612 Polar Byrd I, which had a special Polar Path Compass (PPC) system fitted for the polar trip, become the first commercial jetliner to land on and take off from the 10,000 ft ice runway at the McMurdo Station airfield at Williams Field, McMurdo Sound in Antarctica.
+On November 22, 1968, the first of these saw CV-990A N5612 Polar Byrd I, which had a special Polar Path Compass (PPC) system fitted for the polar trip, become the first commercial jetliner to land on and take off from the 10,000 ft ice runway at the McMurdo Station airfield at Williams Field, McMurdo Sound in Antarctica.
 This flight commemorated the 40th anniversary of Admiral Richard Byrd's South Pole flight.

 The special commemorative flight was arranged by Edward C. Bursk, chairman of the Admiral Richard E. Byrd polar research centre in Boston and editor of the Harvard Business Review.
 He offered 400 wealthy US businessmen the chance to make history by joining this unique mission in support of his fund raising exercise for the Byrd Center.
 Eventually, 70 US businessmen took up Bursk's offer.
 They paid $10,000 each to partake in the special, round-the-world trip over both Poles.

-Flight KV 907 departed Boston on 8 November 1968 with 70 passengers and 10 crew on board.
+Flight KV 907 departed Boston on November 8, 1968, with 70 passengers and 10 crew on board.
 Modern Air's chief pilot (and former Air Force One pilot), Harold L. Neff was in command.
 The passengers were seated four abreast (two on each side of the aisle) in the former American Airlines first class seats, which Modern Air had acquired together with the aircraft from the US major and which had replaced the aircraft's usual, five-abreast, slimline charter seating configuration for this trip.
 Cdr F.G.
 Dustin, who had accompanied [then Cdr] Byrd on his second Antarctic expedition in 1934, was among the passengers.
 The flight routed over the North Pole via Greenland, Alaska, the Philippines, Japan, Australia and New Zealand to Antarctica, where it made the historic landing at McMurdo Sound.
 From there it routed over the South Pole, before crossing the International Date Line a second time and proceeding northwards to southern Argentina, Brazil, West Africa and Europe.
-Rome was the first European stop, from where the flight continued to Moscow via Copenhagen (where an Aeroflot navigator joined the flight deck), before night-stopping in London and returning to Boston the following day, 3 December 1968.
+Rome was the first European stop, from where the flight continued to Moscow via Copenhagen (where an Aeroflot navigator joined the flight deck), before night-stopping in London and returning to Boston the following day, December 3, 1968.